Model-based Percent of Completion for project controls

-Phasi calculates project completion from project structure, relevant timeline phases, category grades and completed work.
+PHASI calculates project progress from the planning model: deliverables, relevant phase bars, category weights and completed work.

-Project structure Phase timeline Category grades Relevant phases
+Project structure Phase timeline Category weights Relevant phases

-The method connects progress to the same planning model that teams update every day: project items in the task panel, phase bars on the timeline, category weights for the project and completion status for the phases that are relevant to each item.
+The method connects progress to the same model the team updates every day: project items in the task panel, phase bars on the timeline, category weights for the project and completion status for phases relevant to each item.

 Project structure

-The task panel describes what is being planned or delivered: assemblies, modules, documents, supplier packages, service deliverables, audit scopes or other project items.
+The task panel describes what is being planned or delivered: assemblies, modules, assets, zones, documents, supplier packages, service deliverables, audit scopes or other project items.

 Relevant phases

-Each item can have only the phase bars it actually needs.
-Work is measured by the phases present on the item, not by a generic checklist.
+Each item can have only the phase bars it needs.
+Work is measured by phases present on the item, not by a generic checklist.

-Admins can weight phase categories for a project, such as Requirements, Engineering, Procurement, Manufacturing, Testing or Approval.
+Admins weight phase categories for a project, such as Requirements, Engineering, Procurement, Construction, Manufacturing, Testing or Approval.

 Calculated completion

-Phasi combines category grades and completed relevant phases into item, parent and project-level Percent of Completion.
+PHASI combines category weights and completed relevant phases into item, parent item and project-level Percent of Completion.

 Method overview

-Percent of Completion in Phasi can combine deliverable-based physical percent complete with milestone weighting.
-The method is inspired by Earned Value Management, but it is grounded in the project's own structure and phase bars.
+Percent of Completion in PHASI combines deliverable-based progress with phase weighting.
+The method is inspired by Earned Value Management, but it is grounded in the project’s own deliverable structure and phase bars.

 Phase Weight

-Phase Weight = Category Grade / Relevant phases in that category
+Phase Weight = Category Weight / Relevant phases in that category

-If Engineering has a 10% grade and five relevant engineering phases, each relevant engineering phase contributes 2%.
+If Engineering has a 10% weight and five relevant engineering phases, each relevant engineering phase contributes 2%.

-Own Task PoC = sum((Category Grade x completed relevant phases) / Relevant phases in category)
+Item PoC = sum((Category Weight x completed relevant phases) / Relevant phases in category)

 A project item becomes complete through the weighted phases that are relevant to that item.